Steroid tablets, also called corticosteroid tablets, are a type of anti-inflammatory medicine used to treat a range of conditions.

 How steroid tablets work

-Steroids are a man-made version of hormones normally produced by the adrenal glands, two small glands found above the kidneys.
+Steroids closely copy the effects of hormones normally produced by the adrenal glands, which are 2 small glands found above the kidneys.

 When taken in doses higher than the amount your body normally produces, steroids reduce redness and swelling (inflammation).
-This can help with inflammatory conditions such as asthma and eczema.
+This can help with inflammatory conditions such as asthma and arthritis.

 Steroids also reduce the activity of the immune system, the body's natural defence against illness and infection.

-Steroid tablets are different from the anabolic steroids used by athletes and body builders to improve their performance.
+Steroid tablets are different from the anabolic steroids used illegally by some people to increase their muscle mass.